Do you sell prints?

 Growing up, I was very fortunate to have parents who encouraged me to build and learn about anything imaginable.
 This started with an intense passion with Lego and reading.
 Later, as school became more serious in my teen years, I found myself enamored with history and art.
 I researched art voraciously, plowing through anything I could get my hands on, while also casually painting myself.
 Ironically, it wasn't until my early twenties that the power and beauty of film really settled in on me, but once I found it, it was irresistible.
 To this day, films and art really guide my work, under three pillars: composition, minimalism, and visual storytelling.
 So many other things also cast inspiration: music, the outdoors, architecture, graphic design, fashion, emotions, my dog Moose, and most importantly... the sea.

-A few of my favorite artists and works: Zio Ziegler, Wassily Kandinsky, Ashley Bickerton, James Ettelson, Werner Herzog's "Lessons of Darkness", Francis Ford Coppola's "Apocalypse Now: Redux", Mathieu Kassovitz's "La Haine", Pedro Almodovar's "Broken Embraces", Alexander Sokurov's "Russian Ark", and Terence Malik's "The Thin Red Line".
+A few of my favorite artists and works: Zio Ziegler, Wassily Kandinsky, Ashley Bickerton, James Ettelson, Werner Herzog's "Lessons of Darkness", Francis Ford Coppola's "Apocalypse Now: Redux", Mathieu Kassovitz's "La Haine", Pedro Almodovar's "Broken Embraces", Alexander Sokurov's "Russian Ark", Hideaki Anno's "Shin Godzilla", Terence Malik's "The Thin Red Line", and the original "Jurassic Park".

 Do you do seminars/workshops?
 Do you accept interns/apprenticships?